florianwagnerdotme/florianwagnerdotme.github.io/_posts/2021-27-10-jailbreaking-iOS14.markdown

 # Jailbreaking iOS 12.0-14.7.1 with checkra1n

-i1.
-Downlaod the latest version of checkra1n from the offical website (step 1): [https://checkra.in][checkra1n] --> "Get the beta now" - make a selection for the installer based on your environment.
+Step 1: Downlaod the latest version of checkra1n from the offical website: [https://checkra.in][checkra1n] --> "Get the beta now" - make a selection for the installer based on your environment.
+Normally it will detect your environment automatically.

 ![checkra1n website]({{ site.url }}/assets/article2/1checkra1nWebsite.png){: .center-image}

-i2.
-Click on "Download for macOS", optionally check the downloaded installer against malware with your antivirus of choise (if at all only "MacOS:Jailbreak-BI" should pop up, which is ok) and check the integrity by comparing the provided SHA256 hash displayed at step 2.
+Step 2: Click on "Download for macOS", optionally check the downloaded installer against malware with your antivirus of choise (if at all only "MacOS:Jailbreak-BI" should pop up, which is ok) and check the integrity by comparing the provided SHA256 hash.
-i3.
-Save the installer locally.
+Step 3: Save the installer locally.

 ![checkra1n download]({{ site.url }}/assets/article2/2checkra1nDownload.png){: .center-image}

-i4.
-Install checkra1n on macOS by opening it from your desktop.
+Step 4: Install checkra1n on macOS by opening it from your desktop.

-i5.
-Drag the application into the application's folder.
+Step 5: Drag the application into the "Applications" folder.

 ![checkra1n installation]({{ site.url }}/assets/article2/3checkra1nInstallation.png){: .center-image}

-i6.
-Open your macOS "System Preferences", go to "Security & Privacy" and click on "Click the lock to make changes.".
+Step 6: Open your macOS "System Preferences", go to "Security & Privacy" and click on "Click the lock to make changes.".
+Enter your password and proceed.

-i7.
-After providing your password you can click on "Open Anyway" to allow the execution of "checkra1n" even though it could not be identified.
+Step 7: Now click on "Open Anyway" to allow the execution of "checkra1n" even though the developer could not be identified by Apple.

 ![checkra1n security exception]({{ site.url }}/assets/article2/4checkra1nSecurityException.png){: .center-image}

-i8.
-Confirm your choice by clicking on "Open".
+Step 8: Confirm your choice by clicking on "Open".

 ![checkra1n security exception]({{ site.url }}/assets/article2/5checkra1nSecurityException.png){: .center-image}

-i9.
-With your iPhone connected over USB you will now presented with the start screen of checkra1n.
+Step 9: With your iPhone connected over USB you will now be presented with the start screen of checkra1n.

 ![checkra1n first start]({{ site.url }}/assets/article2/6checkra1nOpenedWithiPhoneConnected.png){: .center-image}

-i10.
-Getting your iPhone ready by starting it into DFU mode.
+Step 10: OPTIONAL - Get your iPhone ready by starting it into DFU mode.
 On iPhone 6s you have to press and hold the power button + home button until you are in DFU mode.

 ![checkra1n DFU mode]({{ site.url }}/assets/article2/7checkra1niPhoneDFUMode.png){: .center-image}

-i11.
-Next start the app and click on "Options".
+Step 11: Next start the app and click on "Options".

 ![checkra1n Options]({{ site.url }}/assets/article2/8checkra1nOptions.png){: .center-image}

-i12.
-If you have your device already updated to iOS 14.7.1 (and if something is not working) select the first option.
-Activate the verbose mode to see a wall of text while checkra1n gets executed (more or less only because it looks neat :-) i13.
-For all of you who are doing this with an iPhone 8s up to X, you have to select this option too. i14.
-After everything is selected, click on "Back".
+Step 12: If you have your device already updated to iOS 14.7.1 (and if something is not working) select the first option.
+Activate the verbose mode to see a wall of text while checkra1n gets executed (more or less only because it looks neat :-)

+Step 13: For all of you who are doing this with an iPhone 8s up to X, you have to select this option too.

+Step 14: After everything is selected, click on "Back".

 ![checkra1n Options]({{ site.url }}/assets/article2/9checkra1nOptionSelection.png){: .center-image}

-i15.
-You can now click on "Start" to start checkra1n.
+Step 15: You can now click on "Start" to start checkra1n and the exploitation.

 ![checkra1n Options]({{ site.url }}/assets/article2/10checkra1nStart.png){: .center-image}

-i16.
-Read the instructions displayed and follow them for your device to go into DFU (if not happend already) and execute the checkra1n payload.
+Step 16: Read the instructions displayed and follow them for your device to go into DFU (if not happend already) and execute the checkra1n payload.
 I have set mine already into DFU mode because I have made experience that his is working better.

 ![checkra1n Options]({{ site.url }}/assets/article2/11checkra1nStart.png){: .center-image}

-i17.
-After you have executed the steps successfully it should look like this.
+Step 17: After you have executed the steps successfully it should look like this.
 Your device should now boot up with a wall of text, indicating the execution of checkra1n.

 ![checkra1n Options]({{ site.url }}/assets/article2/12checkra1nBoot.png){: .center-image}

-i18.
-Finally you get a message that the everything is done and you can click on "Done" to close the window.
+Step 18: Finally you get a message that the everything is done and you can click on "Done" to close the window.

 ![checkra1n Options]({{ site.url }}/assets/article2/13checkra1nDone.png){: .center-image}

-i19.
-On your phone you should now see an app installed with the name "checkra1n" - this can take a couple seconds after the first start, just wait a while and then search your apps.
+Step 19: On your phone you should now see an app installed with the name "checkra1n" - this can take a couple seconds after the first start, just wait a while and then search your apps.

 ![checkra1n Options]({{ site.url }}/assets/article2/14checkra1nInstalled.png){: .center-image}

-i20.
-Open your newly installed checkra1n app.
+Step 20: Open your newly installed checkra1n app.
 This verifies a successful installation.
 You can now proceed and install the Cydia store to download applications like OpenSSH, UNIX tools, SSLKillSwitch usw.

 ![checkra1n Options]({{ site.url }}/assets/article2/15checkra1nAppOpened.png){: .center-image}